 Who do the changes apply to?

-- public mobile telecommunications service
+- supplies a public mobile telecommunications service

-When do the obligations commence?
+When did the obligations commence?

 Obligations to report cyber incidents to ASD commenced on 7 July 2022

 Many Carriers and CSPs already provide cyber security reports to the ACSC.
-Those already doing this should continue to do so, and monitor the ongoing guidance from ACSC and the CISC.
+Those already doing this should continue to do so and monitor ongoing guidance from the ACSC and the CISC.

 When do the instruments end?

-The instruments end on 8 January 2024 and form part of a broader review of security obligations in the Telecommunications Act.
+The instruments end on 6 July 2025 and form part of a broader review of security obligations in the Telecommunications Act.

 Further reforms